 In loving memory of a dear colleague, Audrey Bean, who passed away peacefully at home at 68 years of age under hospice care in Montreal, Quebec on April 28, 2015.
 (Audrey was predeceased by her husband, John Knowles, in 2013.)
-There are many in the STS Roundtable community who will remember Audrey as a very skilled and dedicated practitioner who was a joy to work with.
+There are many in the Socio-Technical Systems Roundtable community who will remember Audrey as a very skilled and dedicated practitioner who was a joy to work with.
 She was a fine person with a gentle soul—as an external consultant for over 20 years with STS Associates.

 Audrey helped design numerous humane and innovative organizations like the GE Bromont plant.
 She was able to deal with power issues beautifully and work constructively with even the most challenging people.
 Let us celebrate Audrey’s many accomplishments both in her STS work and many volunteer activities—for at least 20 years, she was involved with L’Abri en Ville, an organization devoted to providing a stable and fulfilling environment for persons living with a mental illness through safe and affordable housing.
 Her smiling way and pleasant face are a pleasure to recall; she had a kindly word for everyone she met, and died beloved by many.
 She will always be remembered and will forever remain in our hearts.
 May she rest in peace.